designpatternninja/designpatternninja.github.io/_posts/news/2017-01-01-why-and-when-to-use-abstract-classes.md

 ---
 layout: post
 title: Why and when to use abstract classes
+excerpt: You've used many abstract classes, but maybe you don't find an use case to implement your own abstract classes.
 date: 2017-01-01 00:00:00 +0100
 modifiedDate: 2017-01-01 00:00:00 +0100
 categories: news